 Most grasses in most of the country need the equivalent of an inch of rainfall each week.
 More is needed during hot weather or in arid climates.
 If the grass has a dull appearance or it fails to stand back up after being stepped on, it is dry and needs watering immediately.

 A handy way to measure how much water is applied is to scatter some tuna or pet food cans in different parts of the lawn.
 Whether hose end sprinklers or underground sprinklers are used, water should be applied evenly and slow enough that it soaks in and does not run off.
-The best time to water is right after sunrise when the air is cool so less water evaporates before it hits the ground.
+The best time to water is around sunrise when the air is cool so less water evaporates before it hits the ground.

 Fertilizing a lawn regularly will give it healthy green color as well as help prevent disease and weed problems.
 If a lawn is well fed and growing rapidly, disease spots on the grass blades are mowed off before they become visible.
 A thick lawn will prevent weeds from getting started.